Peter Taylor (environmentalist): Energy and climate change

 In the lead up to his work on climate change, Taylor developed strategies for the integration of renewable energy into countryside policy on community and biodiversity.
-Between 2000 and 2003, he was appointed to the UK National Advisory Group of the Community Renewables Initiative – a joint Countryside Agency and Department of Trade and Industry taskforce on community scale renewable energy.
+Between 2000 and 2003, he was appointed to the UK National Advisory Group of the Community Renewables Initiative (CRI) – a joint Countryside Agency and Department of Trade and Industry taskforce on community scale renewable energy.
 To aid this work he set up the design consultancy Ethos, which combined science expertise from Terramarès with graphic design and the use of computer virtual reality for visualising change and integrating development in the countryside.

 Taylor's controversial reassessment of global warming theory in 2009 outlined his concern that the remedies for climate change might prove more damaging to the environment than the ailment itself.
 He claimed that his work with the CRI had given him a deeper insight into the impacts associated with powering a modern economy from renewable sources.
-The book received little publicity at first – but in the lead up to the Copenhagen summit, his views were widely publicized.
+The book received little publicity at first – but in the lead up to the Copenhagen summit, his views were widely publicised.

 Taylor's qualification to review climate science and his embrace of mystical philosophy and shamanism have been questioned.

 His detractors have focussed upon his statements in Shiva's Rainbow of how science in public policy is mostly theatre and how he was more of an actor than a scientist.
-Taylor admits that most of his work was as a lawyer - 'the ultimate actor', but argues that his record as a experienced policy analyst has been glossed over by those who are averse to his message on climate change.
+Taylor admits that most of his work was as a lawyer - 'the ultimate actor', but argues that his record as an experienced policy analyst has been glossed over by those who are averse to his message on climate change.

 Yoga and healing work

 In his autobiography, Taylor mentions studying with the yogic master Babaji, training with the founder of rebirthing Leonard Orr, and practising as a breathing therapist and teacher of meditation – in which he now has an international reputation.
 In recent years he has also trained with western shamanic practitioners and brings this perspective into his ecological conservation work.
 He is often invited to speak at 'alternative' conventions where he has outlined his understanding of the connections between science and consciousness.
 Taylor featured in Karen Sawyer's The Dangerous Man as someone who challenges the fixed paradigms of science and social control.

-Taylor warns in his recent presentations, and in his autobiography, that humanity faces a crisis of consciousness and that much of the enthusiasm and caring for the Earth, especially among young people, is being channelled into collusion with undemocratic corporate power structures in the banking world.
-In this vein, he argues in Chill that mitigation of climate change is a delusion and that resources need to be channelled into adaptation, the creation of resilient human communities, and a robust biodiversity.
+Taylor warns in his recent presentations, and in his autobiography, that humanity faces a crisis of consciousness and that much of the enthusiasm and caring for the Earth, especially among young people, is being channeled into collusion with undemocratic corporate power structures in the banking world.
+In this vein, he argues in Chill that mitigation of climate change is a delusion and that resources need to be channeled into adaptation, the creation of resilient human communities, and a robust biodiversity.